 Jay Inslee wins 3rd term as Washington governor

-Inslee is the first incumbent elected to a third term in the state in more than 40 years.

-Culp, police chief of the small town of Republic, campaigned in part against Inslee’s coronavirus restrictions like mandatory masks, saying they infringe on people’s constitutional rights.
+Inslee, who briefly ran for president last year, has been a frequent critic of Republican President Donald Trump, especially his handling of the coronavirus pandemic.
+Culp, police chief of the small town of Republic, campaigned in part against Inslee’s coronavirus restrictions such as mandatory masks, saying they infringe on people’s constitutional rights.

+In initial results posted by the state’s 39 counties, Inslee had about 60% of the vote.

+Inslee said that the results were not only a huge honor but “a big decision that the people of the state Washington made tonight.”

 Governors in Washington state aren’t subject to term limits, though most haven’t served more than two terms.
 The last three-term governor in Washington was Republican Gov. Dan Evans, who served from 1965 until 1977.

-Inslee briefly ran for his party’s Democratic presidential nomination last year and has been a frequent and high-profile critic of President Donald Trump.

-Inslee faced 35 challengers in the August primary.
-He received just over 50% of the vote, with Culp coming in second with more than 17%.
+Inslee had faced 35 challengers in the August primary, and received just over 50% of the vote, with Culp coming in second with more than 17%.

 Inslee is a former congressman and served as Democratic Governors Association chairman in 2018.
 His six-month run for president last year focused on climate change, an issue that has been central to his two terms as governor.